Frequently Asked Questions

 The term “Orphan” means something different to almost everyone you ask.
-So we wanted to share with you the myths, the problem, and some solutions to Pueblo’s ‘Orphan’ crisis.
-(For more on Colorado’s state wide information, click here.)
+So we wanted to share with you the problem, some misconceptions and some solutions to Pueblo’s ‘Orphan’ crisis.

 Traditionally an orphan is defined as a child with no parents, but we recognize that most children that find themselves in “foster care” or “the child welfare system” do have parents in some sense or another.
 Some of these children truly are orphans who have lost one or both parents.
 Typically, our state government does not want to terminate parental rights for children who have not been provided with an alternative parenting situation.
 Our state doesn’t seek to make orphans or wards of the state.
 Workers in the child welfare system in the State of Colorado typically agree that within a family is the best environment for raising children.
 Ideally their biological family, but when that is not possible they seek to place them with a suitable family.